WE LISTEN... carefully to the sound of a baby’s heartbeat.

 The class is designed to refresh skills and cover new topics related to safety and childcare practices.
 Topics covered include CPR, car seat safety, SIDS guidelines and the latest in feeding techniques for infants.
 For more information or to register, please call 218-894-8623.

 This class is free to all Lakewood dads-to-be.
-It is designed to help expecting dads get the basic tools and information to prepare them for the differnt stages of pregnancy, labor, delivery and the special time of new fatherhood following the birth of the baby.
-For more information or to register for childbirth class at Lakewood Health System, please call 218-894-8623.
+It is designed to help expecting dads get the basic tools and information to prepare them for the different stages of pregnancy, labor, delivery and the special time of new fatherhood following the birth of the baby.
+For more information or to register for the class, please call 218-894-8623.